KayoticSully/KayoticOS/README.md

 Notes
 -------
+**[iProject3]**
+*   Three programs can be loaded into memory... the only problem is more than 3 can be loaded.
+    I did not go through the trouble of preventing a 4th program loading, since I would just have to remove that for the final project.
+If a 4th - nth program is loaded the system executes program in memory location $0000, but it does update the correct PCB's status.
+*   I pulled my DevLog into the System logs (it replaces the generic CPU Cycle message) and color coded things a little bit.
+The DevLog still prints out in the JavaScript console though, I personally find it easier to read.
+*   In general I am using Interrupts a lot more.
+I moved a few Kernel function calls (like loading programs) over to Interrupt messages.
+To me it feels more correct that way.
+I also use Interrupts exclusively for all process management now.
+*   I added a "Reboot" button to the action bar.
+This is a soft-reset vs "Reset" which I kept as a hard-reset.
+    I also modified the shutdown command in the Shell.
+It still shuts down the sysem properly but you can use the flag '-r' to reboot instead.
+Ex: shutdown -r

 **[iProject2]**
 *   I had some issues with the PCB.
 I believe it is implemented correctly, but I hard coded most of its access since I know I am only dealing with one process.
 I need to re-think